canonical/jaas-documentation/tutorial/deploy_jimm_microk8s.rst

 Now we will deploy JIMM and its dependencies into a new model.
 Let's first explore however what JIMM's dependencies are and what they are used for.

 - OpenFGA: The OpenFGA charm provides authorization, defining who is allowed to access what.
-- Postgresql: Postgresql is JIMM's database of choice and stores persistent state.
+- PostgreSQL: PostgreSQL is JIMM's database of choice and stores persistent state.
 This Postgres instance is used by both JIMM and OpenFGA.
 - Vault: The Vault charm is used for storing sensitive user secrets.
 JIMM can be configured to store in plain-text in Postgres but this is not recommended for a production environment.
-- Ingress: There are various charms that provide ingress into a k8s cluster.
+- Ingress: There are various charms that provide ingress into a K8s cluster.
 JIMM supports `traefik-k8s <https://charmhub.io/traefik-k8s>`__ and `nginx-ingress-integrator <https://charmhub.io/nginx-ingress-integrator>`__, this tutorial will use the latter.

 .. note::
     In a production environment you may want to structure your deployment slightly differently.